ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 where ``<path/to/ufs-srweather-app/ush>`` is replaced by the actual path to the ``ufs-srweather-app/ush`` directory on the user's system.

-Then, edit the configuration file (``config.yaml``) to match the sample configuration file below.
+Then, edit the configuration file (``config.yaml``) to include the variables and values in the sample configuration excerpt below (variables not listed below do not need to be changed or removed).
 Users must be sure to substitute values in ``<>`` with values appropriate to their system.
-Additionally, they will need to modify any values from ``config.yaml`` that are different in the example below.

 .. note::
    Users working on a `Level 1 platform <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ do not need to add or update the following variables: ``MET_INSTALL_DIR``, ``METPLUS_PATH``, ``MET_BIN_EXEC``, ``CCPA_OBS_DIR``, ``MRMS_OBS_DIR``, and ``NDAS_OBS_DIR``